SPARC-X/SPARC-X-API/README.md

 ### Post-installation check

-We recomment the users to run a simple check after installation:
+We recommend the users to run a simple check after installation:
 ```bash
 python -m sparc.quicktest
 ```

-An `ALL PASS` output indicates your SPARC executable, pseudopotential files, and python api are ready for work.
+An `ALL PASS` output indicates your SPARC executable, pseudopotential files, and python api are ready to work.
 If you encounter any issues, please refer to the [Trouble Shooting] section.

 <!-- *TODO*